GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 1. Go to `SAML` > `Trust Relationships`
 2. Click on `Add Trust Relationship`
-3. A new page will appear where you can provide all the required information to create a Trust Relationship(TR).
+3. A new page will appear where you can provide all the required information.

 ![newTR](../img/saml/samlfederationTR.png)

 A description of each field follows:

 - **Display Name**: Name of the Trust Relationship (it should be unique for every TR)
-- **Description**: Purpose of the TR and an SSO link can be added here
+- **Description**: Purpose of the TR can be added here
-- **Entity Type**: You have two options to choose for entity type.
+- **Entity Type**: There are two options for entity type:
-    - *Single SP*
+    - *Single SP*: A single SAML website or application
-    - *Federation/Aggregate*
+    - *Federation/Aggregate*: A federation like InCommon
 - **Metadata Type**: There are four available options to choose from.
 The correct Type depends on how the SP is delivering Metadata to your IDP.

     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.